vagivagi/connector/README.md

 # Home Hub

-hub API for IFTTT, Toggl
+Home hub API for IFTTT, Toggl

 ## Use for private